Editors Reads

 Carbon Dioxide and the Bohr Effect

 One of the book’s most counterintuitive insights concerns CO2.
-We typically think of CO2 as a waste product to be exhaled as rapidly as possible.
-But CO2 triggers the Bohr effect — the mechanism that releases oxygen from haemoglobin into tissues.
-Chronically over-breathing (exhaling too much CO2) reduces oxygen delivery to the brain and muscles.
+We typically think of carbon dioxide as a waste product to be expelled as rapidly as possible.
+But CO2 triggers the Bohr effect — the mechanism that releases oxygen from haemoglobin into the tissues that need it.
+Chronically over-breathing, and so exhaling too much CO2, paradoxically reduces oxygen delivery to the brain and muscles.
+This is why so many of the book’s techniques aim at breathing less, not more, and why raising one’s tolerance to carbon dioxide turns out to be a marker of fitness and calm rather than a problem to be solved.
+It is the single idea most likely to change how a reader thinks about that next deep, gulping breath.

 Final Verdict

 Breath is an accessible, well-reported, and practically valuable examination of a health practice we take entirely for granted.
-The recommendations are simple, free, and well-supported by evidence.
+An international bestseller that has sold over two million copies, it makes a persuasive case that how we breathe is a genuine and neglected pillar of health, and its core recommendations are simple, free, and well-supported by evidence.

 Our rating: 4.5/5 — An eye-opening investigation into the most basic human action.
 The nasal breathing prescription alone is worth the cover price.